 Figure \ref{fig:steinstein} shows that moment matching improves the quantization results.
 For $H=1/2$, the moment matching technique produces similar accuracy to that of Romberg interpolation proposed by \cite{pages2008quadratic}.
-However for $H<1/2$, the moment matching tricks outperform Romberg interpolation.
+However, for $H<1/2$, the moment matching tricks outperform Romberg interpolation.

-Unfortunately, quantization approximation degrade as $H$ goes to zero, as show in Figure \ref{fig:spx_quant_simple}.
+Unfortunately, quantization approximation degrades as $H$ goes to zero, as shown in Figure \ref{fig:spx_quant_simple}.
 In the next section, we will discuss how to use Neural Networks to further improve quantization estimates, especially for lower $H$.